gibsonje/hue-subscriber-bot/README.md

 # hue-subscriber-bot
-A bot for flashing your hue bulbs when you get a subscriber.
+A bot for flashing your hue bulbs when you or a channel you're interested in get a subscriber.

 Download here:
 https://github.com/gibsonje/hue-subscriber-bot/releases

 Run the app and click Configure.

-Fill in all necessary information.
-Leave all defaults default and don't adjust knobs until you prove it's working.

-Channel will be a hashtag followed by the twitch username: example: "#imcoty" Oauth token can be generated here: http://www.twitchapps.com/tmi/

-Easiest way to get your Hue Bridge IP is to download the Hue Pro app and find your bridge under settings.

-You'll need to enter a Hue Group name, this will be the bulb group that is affected.
+Example Configuration:
+Twitch Username: ImCoty
+Twitch Channel: #imcoty (# followed by lowercase username) OAuth Token: Generate yours here: http://www.twitchapps.com/tmi/ Admin Username: ImCoty (this is the user who can trigger a test flash via by typing "hue" into twitch chat) Hue Bridge IP: IP of your Hue Bridge, obtainable from the app.
+Hue Group Name: You must make a group in the hue app with a name.
+These are the bulbs that will flash.

+Flash speed and other options should not be altered on your first run.
+Play with them later, but first ensure a successful run.

+** BEFORE RUNNING **
-Before hitting start bot for the first time, hit the circle button on your hue bridge within 30 seconds prior.
+Once your configuration is saved you must press the button on your Hue Bridge within 30 seconds prior to hitting "Start Bot".

+Once the bot is running it will echo all chat into the event list.
+Try typing into your Twitch channel and verify that you see the message in the bot.
+Try typing "hue" and see if it properly flashes your lights.